mydul/islam/Readme.md

                         delegate: "Model United Nations",
                         member: "IEEE"
                       },
- availability: "I am open for new opportunity in the field of Nanotechnology, Materials Science, and Quantum Electronics" }
+ availability: "I am open for new opportunity in the field of Nanotechnology, and Materials Science" }
 ```
 ---